Analytics-at-Sauder/Analytics-at-Sauder.github.io/p15_conjoint_analysis.md

 ## Business Problem
  ---

-In this project, we would review conjoint Analysis and its application when introducing a new product into the market.
-The project focuses on the evaluation of market research for a new brand of beer.
-The simulated data set is described by 3 attributes that describe a part of the beer to be introduced in the market: Price point, After Taste, Calorie level.
-All attributes but the After taste attribute have levels.
+This Project focuses on the evaluation of market research for a new brand of beer.
+The simulated dataset captures three attributes that describe the new beer being introduced in the market: Price Point, After Taste, and Calorie Level.
+The Price Point and Calorie Level are recorded as levels.
 Rank-based conjoint analysis answers the following questions:

-1. How important are certain features of a product are to consumers
+1. How important are certain features of a product to consumers?
-2. Identify the trade-offs consumers are willing to make, with regards to the product features
+2. What are the trade-offs consumers are willing to make with regards to the product features?

 ### Rank Based Conjoint Analysis
-There are various ways to perform conjoint analysis, however, in this project, we would focus on rank-based conjoint analysis.
-A Rank-Based Conjoint (RBC) model consists of exposing respondents to a set of product profiles described in terms of the same attributes (with varying levels) and ask them to rank the product profiles from the best to the worst.
+There are various ways to perform conjoint analysis.
+Here, we will focus on rank-based conjoint analysis.
+A Rank-Based Conjoint (RBC) model consists of exposing respondents to a set of product profiles, which all share the same attributes but at varying levels, and asks them to rank the product profiles from the best to the worst.

 ### Data
 The dataset is an aggregated response from several survey responders.
-There are two columns, Rank and Stimulus.
-The rank column shows how each of the 18 combinations is ranked and the stimulus is product combinations.
+There are two columns: `Rank` and `Stimulus`.
+The Rank column shows how each of the 18 combinations of the three attributes are ranked, and the Stimulus column codes these product combinations based on the following categorizations:

 <b> Attribute/Levels </b>

-* A is Price with 3 levels:
+* "A" is Price Point with three levels:
-     1. 6 Dollars
+    1. $6
-     2. 5 Dollars
+    2. $5
-     3. 4 Dollars
+    3. $4
-* B is After-Taste with 2 levels:
+* "B" is After Taste with two levels:
      1. Strong
      2. Mild
-* C is Calories with 3 levels:
+* "C" is Calorie Level with three levels:
      1. Full
      2. Regular
      3. Low